-• Smart Update Tools: Polls an iLO, HPE OneView, or iLO Amplifier Pack for updates through the management network and orchestrates staging, deploying, and activating updates.
-You can adjust the polling interval by issuing the appropriate command-line option provided by SUT.
-Performs inventory on target servers, stages deployment, deploys updates, and then reboots the servers.

-- iLO 5 with integrated Smart Update (Gen10 servers only): Loads Install Sets to the iLO Repository on iLO 5 nodes.
-SUT deploys OS-based updates from the iLO Repository. - iLO Amplifier Pack: Displays available updates for servers.
-Communicates with SUT, or SUT 1.x to initiate updates, reports the status to iLO Amplifier Pack. - HPE OneView: Displays available updates for servers.
-Communicates with iSUT to initiate updates, reports the status on the Firmware section of the Server Profile page of HPE OneView.
-HPE OneView provides automated compliance reporting in the dashboard. - SPP: A comprehensive systems software and firmware update solution, which is delivered as a single ISO image. - SUM: A tool for firmware and driver maintenance for HPE ProLiant servers and associated options.
+- iSUT: Polls iLO to check for requests from SUM or iLO Amplifier Pack for updates through the management network and orchestrates staging, deploying, and activating updates.
+You can adjust the polling interval by issuing the appropriate command-line option provided by iSUT.
+Performs inventory on target servers, stages deployment, deploys updates, and then reboots the servers. - iLO 5 with integrated Smart Update (Gen10 servers only): Performs iLO Repository-based updates by downloading the components from iLO Repository when iLO Installation Queue has the components which can be updated by iSUT. - iLO Amplifier Pack: Displays available updates for servers.
+Communicates with iSUT (or SUT 1.x) to initiate updates using the iLO Redfish interface. iSUT reports the status of updates to iLO Amplifier Pack via iLO Restful Interface. - SPP: A comprehensive systems software and firmware update solution, which is delivered as a single ISO image. - SUM: A tool for firmware and driver maintenance for HPE ProLiant servers and associated options.